-Estimation the surgical needle deformation during the insertion into the human liver can be expressed as a problem of optimization of the cutting procedures for malignant hepatic tumors [1-3].
-The optimization includes the minimization of the damage to the patient body by choosing flexible, long and slender surgical needle in order to cause minimum needle deflections during insertion procedures [4-7].

-The treatment of non-respectable hepatic tumors is obtained by transporting into the tumor of an active chemical agent with the help of a surgical needle.
-The trajectories of the needle must not collide with other organs or tissues, blood vessels or nerves.
-In this paper, the Lagrangian formulation is used to model the flexible needle as a Euler-Bernoulli beam within the framework of the linear elasticity theory.
-Fig. 1 presents the tumor position and possible collision-free trajectories of the surgical needle.
+Understanding the surgical needle response during the insertion into the liver is a problem of longstanding interest for the realistic surgical simulators of the cutting procedures for malignant hepatic tumours [1-3].
+The treatment of non-resecable hepatic tumors is achieved by delivery into the tumor of an active chemotherapeutic agent with the help of a surgical needle.
+The needle trajectories are optimized in order to not collide with other organs or tissues, blood vessels or nerves.
+Fig.1 presents the tumor position and possible collision-free trajectories of the surgical needle.